SayemW/Retina_Classifier/index.md

 ![EXU2](images/EX2.png)

 ### 2.1.3 Combine results
 The exudates extracted from the previous two methods are combined together to give an overall estimate of exudates in the retina image.
-The combination is done by considering only the overlapping exudate pixels in each method as the true exudates.
+The combination is done by considering only the overlapping exudate pixels detected by each method as the true exudates.
 The number of pixels covered by the exudates is then counted.
 This is used as the first feature in the classifier.

 ## 2.2 Red lesions detection
 The red lesions (hemorrhages and microaneurysms)  are extracted using the following steps: